-- celebrates diversity/equality and achievement - promotes high expectations, positive attitudes towards disabled people and those of different ethnic groups/religions - listens to and involves pupils, parents, carers and staff - communicates behaviour expectations - ensures that it welcomes applications for College places and jobs from all sections - ensures that incidents are reported, analysed, addressed swiftly and effectively, and reported on.
+- celebrates diversity/equality and achievement - promotes high expectations, positive attitudes towards disabled people and those of different heritages/religions - listens to and involves pupils, parents, carers and staff - communicates behaviour expectations - ensures that it welcomes applications for College places and jobs from all - ensures that incidents are reported, analysed, addressed swiftly and effectively, and reported on.

-The Principal will also prepare equalities plans to describe what the College will do to ensure that College policies and practice do not discriminate, directly or indirectly, against adults or pupils in the school; that the school is accessible to all; and that positive role models and a wider perspective will strengthen the school.
+The College will do to ensure that College policies and practice do not discriminate, directly or indirectly, against adults or pupils in the school; that the school is accessible to all; and that positive role models and a wider perspective will strengthen the school.
 These are published on the College website.

+The staff :

-The staff will actively implement this policy and the equalities plan, and support the monitoring of impact
+- will actively implement this policy, and support the monitoring of impact - are given appropriate training and support to be able to recognise bias and stereotyping.